Combing for Credentials: Active Pattern Extraction from Smart Reply: Introduction

-Our second contribution is defining a new \emph{pattern extraction attack} in the aforementioned threat model (\autoref{sec:attack_desc}).
-The key insight behind the attack is that sensitive data often occurs within conversation text in predictable textual patterns (e.g., ``Meeting ID: $<meeting id>$ Passcode: $<code>$").
-An adversary who can inject some poisoning points into the fine-tuning data can exploit these predictable textual patterns to amplify and target extraction of sensitive data contained within the canonical pattern.
+\shortsection{Contributions} We define a new \emph{pattern extraction attack} that effectively extracts sensitive information in the Service API setting (\autoref{sec:attack_desc}).
+The key insight behind the attack is that sensitive data often occurs within conversation text in predictable textual patterns (e.g., ``Meeting ID: $<$meeting id$>$ Passcode: $<$code$>$").
+An adversary who can inject some poisoning points into the fine-tuning data can exploit these predictable patterns to amplify and target extraction of sensitive data contained within the canonical pattern.

-\autoref{tab:result_summary} summarizes our results, showing that we can instantiate versions of this attack in both black-box and gray-box scenarios for certain specific patterns (\autoref{tab:ssd_patterns}) to extract sensitive information from the Smart Reply model including email ids, passwords and login credentials.
-Even in the weakest black-box threat model, we find that an adversary can extract targeted credentials (both email id and password) from a model tuned using scrubbed (but poisoned) data, extracting 17 out of 100 simulated user credentials.
-The success rate increases to 31 out of 100 in the gray-box setting.
+\autoref{tab:result_summary} summarizes our main results in the Service API setting, showing that we can instantiate this attack for certain specific patterns (\autoref{tab:ssd_patterns}) to extract sensitive information from the Smart Reply model including email ids, passwords and login credentials.
+We find that an adversary can extract targeted credentials (both email id and password) from a model tuned using scrubbed (but poisoned) data, extracting 17 out of 100 simulated user credentials in the Service API setting.
+The success rate increases to 31 out of 100 in the Model API setting.
 Our attacks show that the typical safe-guarding measures deployed in such Smart Reply pipelines (e.g., suitably scrubbing the data used in training or fine-tuning) are insufficient for protecting sensitive data.

-In summary, our key contributions are: \begin{itemize} \item We introduce a new threat model to understand potential vulnerabilities in a widely used text-based application (\autoref{sec:threat_model}). \item We develop a new class of attack, called a \emph{pattern extraction attack}, in which an adversary takes advantage of canonically occurring patterns in real-world texts to extract sensitive user information (\autoref{sec:attack_desc}). \item We present a concrete instantiation of the pattern extraction attack on a Smart Reply pipeline, where the attacker is able to extract email ids, passwords and login credentials with black-box or gray-box access to the model (\autoref{sec:setup}), and report on results using it to extract simulated sensitive data (\autoref{sec:results}).
+In summary, our key contributions are: \begin{itemize} \item We introduce a new threat model to understand potential vulnerabilities in a widely used text-based application (\autoref{sec:threat_model}). \item We develop a new class of attack, called a \emph{pattern extraction attack}, in which an adversary takes advantage of canonically occurring patterns in real-world texts to extract sensitive user information (\autoref{sec:attack_desc}). \item We present a concrete instantiation of the pattern extraction attack on a Smart Reply pipeline, where the attacker is able to extract email ids, passwords and login credentials with Service API or Model API access to the model (\autoref{sec:setup}), and we report on results using it to extract simulated sensitive data (\autoref{sec:results}).